 - 1.1 The Council has a statutory duty to prepare, monitor and review a Development Plan for the District. - 1.2 The Council adopted a Core Strategy in 2013.
-The Core Strategy forms the first part of the district's Local Plan and includes the vision, strategic objectives and core policies. - 1.3 The Local Plan Delivery Development Plan Document (known as the 'Delivery DPD') is the second part of the Local Plan.
-It will include site allocations for housing and employment uses and development management policies that apply across the District and will be used to assess planning applications.
-A Policies Map showing detailed boundaries of site allocations and designated sites, such as Green Wedges and Areas of Separation, will be prepared alongside the Delivery DPD.
-The Core Strategy, the Delivery DPD and the Policies Map will form the development plan for the District.
-As such when considering planning proposals these documents should be considered together. - 1.4 The Delivery DPD is being prepared to implement the Council's spatial strategy as set out in the adopted Core Strategy.
+The Core Strategy forms the first part of the District's Local Plan and includes the vision, strategic objectives and core policies. - 1.3 The Local Plan Delivery Development Plan Document (known as the 'Delivery DPD') is the second part of the Local Plan.
+It includes site allocations for housing and employment uses and development management policies that apply across the District and will be used to assess planning applications.
+A Policies Map showing detailed boundaries of site allocations and designated sites, such as Green Wedges and Areas of Separation, has been prepared alongside the Delivery DPD.
+The Core Strategy, the Delivery DPD and the Policies Map form the development plan for the District.
+As such, when considering planning proposals these documents should be considered together. - 1.4 The Delivery DPD has been prepared to implement the Council's spatial strategy as set out in the adopted Core Strategy.
 It does not seek to establish a new strategy.
-The Delivery DPD conforms to the strategic policies in the Core Strategy and the National Planning Policy Framework (NPPF). - 1.5 The Delivery DPD was previously known as the Local Plan Allocations, Designations and Development Management DPD. - 1.6 Work on the Delivery DPD is continuing because the objectively assessed housing and employment needs identified by the Leicester and Leicestershire Housing and Economic Development Needs Assessment 2017 (HEDNA) are consistent with the Core Strategy.
-This means that there is no need to steer away from the policy approach set out in the Core Strategy.
-Whilst the Strategic Growth Plan will provide a longer term view which may take a different approach, it is not at a stage where the Council is able to make progress on a new Local Plan.
-The Delivery DPD will also update the saved policies of the Adopted 1999 Local Plan and Proposals Map.
+The Delivery DPD conforms to the strategic policies in the Core Strategy and the National Planning Policy Framework (NPPF). - 1.5 The Delivery DPD was previously known as the Local Plan Allocations, Designations and Development Management DPD. - 1.6 The Delivery DPD and Adopted Core Strategy combined deliver the objectively assessed housing and employment needs identified by the Leicester and Leicestershire Housing and Economic Development Needs Assessment 2017 (HEDNA).
+The Leicester and Leicestershire local authorities are working together to prepare the Strategic Growth Plan.
+It will provide a longer term view beyond 2031 but it is not at a stage where the Council is able to make progress on a new Local Plan.
+The Delivery DPD replaces the saved policies of the Adopted 1999 Local Plan and Proposals Map.
 The Council will undertake a full Local Plan review after the Delivery DPD is adopted to take account of the HEDNA and Strategic Growth Plan.
 This work will take place immediately after the Delivery DPD is adopted.